Complete the admissions process and meet with an academic advisor.

 Several four-year institutions of higher education in Texas offer related bachelor’s degrees.
 Each institution will review your transcript on an individual basis to determine which courses will transfer.
 Related bachelor’s degrees are offered at:

 See links to more information about HEEM industry certifications, organizations and informational sites.

-If you have questions about the Hospitality, Exhibition and Event Management program that aren’t answered on our website, please feel free to
+If you have questions about the Hospitality, Exhibitions and Event Management program that aren’t answered on our website, please feel free to contact us.